marqo-ai/getting_started_marqo_cloud/GettingStartedMarqoCloud.md

 ### Indexing mode

-The indexing mode is effictively a shorthand for your index configuration.
+The indexing mode is effectively a shorthand for your index configuration.
 Choosing `Test-based` (the default) will automatically choose a model that is suitable for indexing text-only data.
 Likewise, choosing `Multi-modal` will choose a model that is suitable for indexing text and images.
-You can view these index settings in detail unde the `Hide advanced details` accordian above the estimated cost.
+You can view these index settings in detail under the `Hide advanced details` accordion above the estimated cost.

 ### Storage shard type